Skip to main content

 the test directory synchronized to the destination directory will be renamed as abst, and text will be abxt.

-Required Storages
+Required storages

 Assume that we have the following storages.